 - Ensure that all manufacturing quality standards are met

-- Make sure that OSHA mandates are followed in regards to safety equipment
+- Make sure that OSHA mandates are followed regarding safety equipment

 - Interpret Key Performance Indicators (KPIs) from the annual strategic plan so that each subordinate is aware of expectations and deliverables